SchokiCoder/book_modern_c/src/setup.md

 ### Windows

-On Windows, ditch notepad.exe and get "Notepad++" or "Visual Studio Code" i guess.
+On Windows, ditch notepad.exe and get "Notepad++" or "Visual Studio Code", i guess.
 I would go with Notepad++ though, if i were glued to a Windows-only PC.

 ## Debugger